Name: Bitusov Yevgeniy Vladimirovich

 Case History

-In the summer of 2020, the FSB opened a criminal case against Jehovah's Witnesses in Zeya, including Yevgeniy Bitusov and Leonid Druzhinin, who were witnesses in the case of their co-religionist Konstantin Moiseenko.
+In the summer of 2020, the FSB opened a criminal case against Jehovah's Witnesses in Zeya, including Yevgeniy Bitusov and Leonid Druzhinin, who were witnesses in the case of their co-religionist Konstantin Moiseyenko.
 A year later, they were charged with participating in the activities of an extremist organization.
 The homes of believers were searched twice, in March 2019 and October 2020.
 Both men have families, and Yevgeniy Bitusov is the father of a minor child.
 In October 2021, the investigator reclassified the charge as organizing the activities of an extremist organization.
 In May 2022, the criminal case was sent to court.
 In December 2022, the court sentenced Bitusov and Druzhinin to 6 and 6.5 years in prison, respectively.
-The appellate court and the court of cassation upheld the verdict.
+The court of appeal and the court of cassation upheld the verdict.